 \subsection{G-Formula}

 One well known method to adjust for confounders is the G-Formula, also known as G-computation, direct standardization, or corrected-group-prognosis method in epidemiology \parencite{Makuch1982, Chang1982, Robins1986}.
 Here, the confounders are adjusted for by correctly modelling the outcome mechanism.
-The cox-proportional hazards model \parencite{Cox1972} in conjunction with an estimate of the baseline-hazard function \parencite{Breslow1972} is usually used.
+The Cox proportional hazards model \parencite{Cox1972} in conjunction with an estimate of the baseline-hazard function \parencite{Breslow1972} is usually used.
 However, any model allowing predictions for the conditional survival probability, given covariates and a point in time, may be used as well \parencite{Robins1986}.
-After the model has been estimated, it is used to make predictions for $S(t| Z=z, X=x_i)$ under each possible treatment.
-If the estimated conditional survival probabilities are unbiased, the resulting arithmetic mean of these predictions is an unbiased estimate for the counterfactual survival curve at time $t$.
+After the model has been estimated, it is used to make predictions for $S(t| Z=z, X=x_i)$ under each possible treatment for each individual.
+If the estimated conditional survival probabilities are unbiased, the resulting arithmetic mean of these predictions over all individuals is an unbiased estimate for the counterfactual survival probability at time $t$.

-For survival data, this method was first proposed independently by Makuch \cite{Makuch1982} and \textcite{Chang1982}, using a simple cox-proportional hazards model.
-Other authors have used different models as well \parencite{Zhang2007, Chatton2021a}, but we will only consider the cox-regression model in this article.
+For survival data, this method was first proposed independently by \textcite{Makuch1982} and \textcite{Chang1982}, using a simple Cox model.
+Other authors have used different models as well \parencite{Zhang2007, Chatton2021a}, but we will only consider the Cox model in this article.
 This method has been shown to outperform other methods in terms of efficiency, especially when strong predictors of the outcome are included in the model \parencite{Ozenne2020, Chatton2020}.